baoisnotruski/rpo/rpo_content.md

 We provide you with a shortlisted candidate pool.
 Using our applicant tracking system, you can efficiently go through our recommendations and engage them in the next step of the process.

 #### Interview
 The fun part: where process and intuition come together.
-After thoroughly going over the resume, you will get a sense of which candidate make a good fit for your team.
+After thoroughly going over resumes, you can meet candidates in person and get a sense of which ones fit your team best.

 #### Hire
 Bring the right talent in.
 Job done

 #### Post-placement
-It's always good to have a Plan B. In the event that our endorsement leaves the company within 3 months, we'll provide a replacement in a month free of charge or return the fee if we’re not able to.
+It's always good to have a Plan B. In the event that our endorsement leaves your company within 3 months, we'll provide a replacement in a month free of charge-- or return the fee if we’re not able to.

 CTA
 Ready to hire top tech talents?